manarbajafar/Mutanaffas-website/README.md

 # Credits
 This project was developed by:

-1. Tasneem Ali Al-Zahrani
+1. Manar Ahmad Bajafar
-2. Manar Ahmed Bajafar
+2. Majd Nasser Alghamdi
 3. Nouf Mohammed Al-Mikhlafi
-4. Jumana Mohammed Al-Wafi
+4. Raghad Khalid Al-rwuily
-5. Manar Muhammad Al-Imam
+5. Haifa Shaker Alshareef

-As a requirement for Advanced web programming course at UQU.
+As a requirement for Internet applications course at UQU.

 Enjoy! hopefully this project will help you to make more creative projects :)